ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 Add the above to the beginning of "sec1.md".

 In the previous section, I used "###" to "#####" for headings in the Markdown files, but that doesn't make it a LaTeX section or subsection, so I need to change it from "#" to "###".
-Since it is troublesome to do it manually, I will create a Ruby program and change them.
+Since it is troublesome to do it manually, I've written a Ruby program.

 ```ruby
 files = (1..4).map {|n| "sec#{n}.md"}